dawidjasiczek/telegram-budget-bot/README.md

 A Telegram bot that helps you track and categorize your expenses by processing receipt photos.
 The bot can handle both private and shared expenses, automatically calculating your portion of shared costs.

+## Roadmap
+- Each item in the receipt should be possible to do as a shared or private expense
+- Cleaning the database of outstanding receipts
+- Deletion of photo files
+- Saving “important” receipts in google drive (for example, for warranty purposes)
+- ...

 ## Features

 - 📸 Process receipt photos through Telegram